am97veb/weather-app/README.md

 ## 📋 Features

+- 🔎 **Search engine** - find any location,
-- ⛅ **Current weather** - you can find data on the current weather in selected cities, along with a brief description and graphics.
+- ⛅ **Current weather** - information about the current weather in selected cities, along with a brief description and graphics,
-- 📅☔ **Weather forecast** - you can find data on the maximum and minimum temperatures for the coming days.
+- 📅☔ **Weather forecast** - information about the maximum and minimum temperatures for the coming days,
-- 💻📱 **Responsive design** - the elements adapt to the screen on which the application is displayed.
+- 💻📱 **Responsive design** - the elements adapt to the screen on which the application is displayed,
+-  +/- **Location management** - add and remove from the main screen,
+- 💾 **LocalStorage** - save added cities in local storage

 ## ⚙ Installation